Updated: Sep 7

 The Big 4 has figured out, 1) it is the individual student that matters, more so than the individual school and 2) no one school has a monopoly on high quality students.
 Said another way, all schools have a subset of good students, the hard part is identifying and recruiting them.

 So the Big 4’s recruiting approach is to target colleges broadly and target high-quality students narrowly.
 In the case of the Drexel/Virginia Tech example, the Big 4 has a long history of recruiting excellent students from both schools.
 From this recruiter’s standpoint, other than price, there is no difference between the schools.
+In the article Why buying a car is so similar to buying a private college education, we discuss the concept of economic price discrimination and suggest tools to help make the best college decision.

 If you are choosing a school, my advice is: